scalacenter/scala-advent-of-code/docs/2023/puzzles/day10.md

 First consider the problem of counting the number of tiles enclosed by the loop on a given line.
 We will iterate over the line, keeping track of whether we are not we are inside the loop, which changes each time we cross over the path.
 We start from the beginning of the line as outside the loop, become enclosed when we cross it for the first time, until we cross the loop again, and so on.

 Observe that this not only happens when going over `|` pipes, but also in situations like `..L--7..`, which could be viewed as an elongated `|` from the perspective of our current line.
 So we can count as crossings, either all pipes connecting to the north ('|', 'L', 'J'`) or all pipes connecting to south ('|', '7', 'F'), as long as we count a single crossing in either case.

-We pick the former in the solution below, `connectesNorth` determines if a pipe connects to the north by checking if the tile above it is in its set of connected pipes.
+We pick the former in the solution below, `connectsNorth` determines if a pipe connects to the north by checking if the tile above it is in its set of connected pipes.
 Of course, doing a disjunction of cases as detailed above would also work, but would require treating the starting point `S` separately once again.

 [//]: # (Also observe that the `connected` function actually encodes a generalization of the previously described cases.)